-In June 2012, we and Biogen Idec entered into a second and separate collaboration and license agreement to develop and commercialize a novel antisense drug targeting DMPK for the treatment of myotonic dystrophy type 1, or DM1, ISIS-DMPK ${Rx}$.
+In June 2012, we and Biogen Idec entered into a second and separate collaboration and license agreement to develop and commercialize a novel antisense drug targeting DMPK for the treatment of myotonic dystrophy type 1, or DM1, ISIS-DMPK ${Rx}$ .
 We are responsible for global development of the drug through the completion of the first Phase 2 clinical trial.
 Biogen Idec has the option to license the drug through the completion of the first Phase 2 trial.
 Under the terms of the agreement, we received an upfront payment of \$12 million, which we are amortizing through June 2017.
 Over the term of the collaboration we are eligible to receive up to \$259 million in a license fee and substantive milestone payments.
-In October 2013, we earned a \$10 million milestone payment when we initiated an IND-enabling toxicology study on ISIS-DMPK ${Rx}$, and we are eligible to receive up to another \$49 million in milestone payments associated with the development of ISIS-DMPK ${Rx}$ prior to licensing.
-We are also eligible to receive up to \$130 million in milestone payments if Biogen Idec achieves pre-specified regulatory milestones.
-In addition, we are eligible to receive double-digit royalties on any product sales of the drug.
-We will earn the next milestone payment of \$14 million if we initiate a Phase 1 study for ISIS-DMPK ${Rx}$.
+As of June 30, 2014, we have earned \$24 million in substantive milestone payments associated with the clinical development of ISIS-DMPK ${Rx}$ , including a \$14 million milestone payment we earned in June 2014 when we initiated a Phase 1 study for ISIS-DMPK ${Rx}$ .
+We are eligible to receive up to another \$35 million in milestone payments associated with the development of ISIS-DMPK ${Rx}$ prior to licensing.
+We are also eligible to receive up to \$130 million in milestone payments if Biogen Idec achieves prespecified regulatory milestones.
+In addition, we are eligible to receive royalties up to the mid-teens on any product sales of the drug.
+We will earn the next milestone payment of \$35 million if we initiate a Phase 2 study for ISIS-DMPK ${Rx}$ .